OpenAstronomy/openastronomy.github.io/gsoc2015/ideas_astropy.md

 profiling and extensive testing of a given method to make it “just work” for the end user.

+### Add indexing capability to Table object

+*Suggested Mentor(s):* Tom Aldcroft (Astropy), Stuart Mumford (SunPy)

+*Difficulty:* Intermediate

+*Astronomy knowledge needed:* none

+*Programming skills:* Python, Cython, familiarity with database algorithms

+#### Description

+The [Table](http://docs.astropy.org/en/stable/table/index.html) class is the core astropy class for storing and manipulating tabular data.
+Currently it supports a limited set of database-like capabilities including table joins and grouping.
+A natural extension of this is to provide the ability to create and maintain an index on one or more columns as well as a table primary key.
+With these indexed columns available then certain selection and query operations could be highly optimized.
+The challenge is to maintain the integrity of the indexes as column or table properties change, using state of the art algorithms for high performance.

+There are various uses of this functionality, such as supporting time series data, where the index column would allow you to sort the Table correctly as well as performing operations such as truncations and merges while maintaining the integrity of the time series.
+Other uses include catalogs of positions in the night sky where an index column of astropy coordinate objects would maintain the uniqueness of every position.

+To summarize:

+- Add method to create an index for a specified column
+- Add code to maintain these indexes when the table is modified
+- Add method to designate a column as a primary key (possibly maintaining table in sort order for that key)
+- Optimize existing table operations to use indexes where possible
+- Add new methods to select table rows based on column values

 ### Unify and improve file handling

 *Suggested Mentor(s):* Michael Droettboom